Download our decision making resources now.

 When people move into a senior living community, the older adults often tell us, “I wish I would have moved sooner.”
 And their family members tell us, “We’ve seen our loved one blossom in the last few months!”

 Talk with our residents to hear how their health and their lives have changed for the better after moving to senior living while keeping their independence.
 If you have a question or are looking for Senior Living options in Minnesota, our community is located near the shopping and entertainment district of Minnetonka.
-Call us at 763.417.1077 or visit our Contact page today for more information.

 For more information about loneliness and isolation, the AARP Foundation offers its online resource Connect2Affect.
 There you can find a self-assessment to determine your risk factors and tips on how to stay connected.
 Click here to take your self-assessment.
 Resources that informed this article include Government’s Role in Fighting Loneliness by Emily Holland, as published in the Wall Street Journal, and the Blue Zones Power 9 ® by Dan Buettner.